viniciusmontibeller/pokedex/README.md

 ## Desafio de React Avançado do curso [DevQuest](https://devemdobro.com/matriculas-abertas/)

-The Pokédex it's a aplication based on the world wide franchise Pokemon, where we have a list of known pokemons and their characteristics.

 A Pokédex é uma aplicação baseada na franquia mundial Pokemon, onde mostramos uma lista de pokemons conhecidos e suas características.

 ## Tabela de Conteúdos